 For stereo-buffs out there who noticed that 'Mr. Tambourine Man' in stereo isn't really stereo, by the way, that's because when Terry Melcher, the producer, first started mixing records he didn't know how to mix stereo, and so he made all the singles up to 'Turn Turn Turn' mono.
 The label is misrepresentative.
 See, when Columbia Records signed us, they didn't know what they had.
 So they gave production to someone low on the totem-pole-which was Terry Melcher who was Doris Day's son who was getting a token-job-in-the-mailroom sort of thing.
 They gave him the Byrds and the Byrds were supposed to flunk the test."

-This song changed the face of rock music.
-It launched the Byrds, convinced Dylan to "go electric," and started the folk-rock movement.
+"Mr. Tambourine Man" changed the face of rock music.
+It launched The Byrds, convinced Dylan to "go electric," and started the folk-rock movement.
 David Crosby of The Byrds recalled the day Dylan heard them working on the song: "He came to hear us in the studio when we were building The Byrds.
 After the word got out that we gonna do 'Mr. Tambourine Man' and we were probably gonna be good, he came there and he heard us playing his song electric, and you could see the gears grinding in his head.
 It was plain as day.
 It was like watching a slow-motion lightning bolt."
 (Quote from Bob Dylan: Performing Artist: The Early Years.)

 The production style was based on The Beach Boys song "Don't Worry Baby

 ," which was the suggestion of producer Terry Melcher.
 Bill Pitman, Leon Russell and Hal Blaine had all played on that Beach Boys song, so it wasn't hard for them to re-create the sound on this track.